 This research area is led by Dr Philip Fine and Dr Kathryn Friedlander together with Dr Gillian Hill and Dr Helen Clegg.
 The main focus of the centre is the exploration of the drivers of excellence in performance (whether cognitive, creative or practice-based).
 We welcome applications from potential MSc and PhD candidates across a wide range of related topic areas, including:

 - Insight and creativity

 - The drivers of performance excellence and expertise development (e.g. in music, theatre, puzzle-solving, board-games and medicine)

 - Hobbies, motivations and characteristics of niche populations

 - Psychology of music, choreography and dance

 - Time perception and those with ‘natural’ time-keeping abilities

-A new methodology for studying expert populations (the ‘Grounded Expert Components Approach’) was published in May 2016, and has led to external collaborative opportunities; we also collaborate with a number of external contacts in the performance fields (such as music conservatoires), together with internal colleagues in Applied Computing and the University of Buckingham Medical School.
+CREATE staff are at the forefront of creativity research in the UK, and are founder members of the UK Creativity Researchers group, which meets annually; we also collaborate with a number of external contacts in the performance fields (such as music conservatoires), as well as internal colleagues in Applied Computing and The University of Buckingham Medical School.
 More information here.

-This research hub, focusing on Health, Relationships and Well-being, is headed up by Dr Katherine Finlay, together with Dr Emily Doe and Dr Jasmine Hearn (Medical School).
+This research hub, focusing on Health, Relationships and Wellbeing, is headed up by Dr Emily Mattacola, together with Dr Faisal Satti and Dr Margaret Tilley.
 The main aim of the hub is to study the impact of the interpersonal world and support structures on health and well-being in clinical and non-clinical settings.
-This overarching focus has led to the study of topic areas such as:

 - Prevalence, impact of and psychosocial challenges facing people following spinal cord injury